ntrezowan/searxng/README.md

     chmod +x ~/.docker/cli-plugins/docker-compose
     ```

-3. By default, an OCI instance is default deny for all incoming traffic.
+3. By default, an OCI instance is deny all for all incoming traffic.
 So open firewall for SSH and HTTP/HTTPS traffic

     ```
     sudo ufw enable